NuevoFoundation/workshops/content/english/linux-basics/kali-setup.md

 weight: 2
 ---

-*Now that we have the host environment ready, we can load the image as a VM.*
+*Good work on getting the host environment ready!
+Now let's load the image of the hacked computer as a vm.*

 {{% notice info %}}
 ## What is an image